Home

 Guinea pigs eating together

-To make sure your guinea pig is healthy and happy, it’s imperative it receives a diet that includes endless amounts of hay, high quality pellets, and fresh, clean, and preferably filtered water.
+To keep your guinea pig healthy and happy, it’s important to give them a healthy diet that includes endless amounts of hay, high quality pellets and fresh, clean and preferably filtered water.

-Guinea pigs also require daily vitamin C (which they can’t make on their own), and small snacks of dark leafy greens for essential vitamins and minerals.
+Guinea pigs also need daily vitamin C (which they can’t make on their own) and small snacks of dark leafy greens for essential vitamins and minerals.

 For hay, HappyCavy uses orchard and timothy grass hay, which is sourced through a local farm or purchased from Small Pet Select.
-We provide constant access for all our guinea pigs to this fresh hay mixture, as well as Timothy Choice Guinea Pig Food Pellets from KMS Hayloft, and a water bottle filled with clean, filtered water.
+We provide constant access for all our guinea pigs to this fresh hay mixture, as well as Oxbow pellets and a water bottle filled with clean, filtered water.

 Shopping for hay?